krsoninikhil/krsoninikhil.github.io/_posts/2018-12-15-easy-moving-from-vscode-to-emacs.md

 10. Find all the reference of a function
 11. Markdown preview

-Surprisingly, some these are as easy as hooking a couple of lines of code to a key stroke, for some a little more than couple of lines so we'll use community developed packages for them.
-Latest version of Emacs ships with a package manager -- `package.el`.
+Surprisingly, some of these are as easy as hooking a couple of lines of code to a keystroke, for some a little more than a couple of lines so we'll use community developed packages for them.
+The latest version of Emacs ships with a package manager -- `package.el`.
 We just need to add MELPA repository to it so it can search packages for us.
 Add this Emacs Lisp code to your `~/.emacs.d/init.el` file to do that.